dubo-dubon-duponey/dckr/README.md

 Keep it simple.

-This is mostly meant to be for stuff like:
+This is mostly meant to be used for stuff like:

-`dckr make test thingie whatever`
+`dckr make test thingie`